Vikci/woodpecker_module/README.md

 ```
 composer config repositories.repo-name vcs https://github.com/<organization or user name>/<repository name>
 ```
-For example to install this skeleton as a module you can run the following
+For example to install this module you can run the following
 ```
 composer config repositories.repo-name vcs https://github.com/Vikci/module_pecker.git
 ```

 At that point you can run the install command
 ```
-composer require adunsulag/oe-module-custom-skeleton
+composer require openemr/custom-module-woodpecker
 ```

 ### Installing Module via filesystem